kremalicious/blog/content/posts/2020-03-04-raspberry-pi-file-and-screen-sharing-macos-ios/index.md

 ![Raspberry Pi in Screens.app on iPadOS](raspberry-ipados-screens.jpg)

-There is also a way to make the Rasperry Pi available via [AirDrop](https://support.apple.com/en-us/HT204144).
+There is also a way to make the Raspberry Pi available via [AirDrop](https://support.apple.com/en-us/HT204144).
 The [Open Wireless Link (OWL) project](https://owlink.org) set out to reverse engineer the protocol used for AirDrop, Apple Wireless Direct Link (AWDL).
-The setup is rather hacky and unstable but they provide a [tutorial for the Rasperry Pi 3](https://owlink.org/2019/05/16/howto-use-airdrop-on-raspberry-pi-3.html) if you want to try.
+The setup is rather hacky and unstable but they provide a [tutorial for the Raspberry Pi 3](https://owlink.org/2019/05/16/howto-use-airdrop-on-raspberry-pi-3.html) if you want to try.